⛓ Accused

 Would you confess to a crime you didn’t commit?

-The Innocence Project wanted to experiment with new media to create an immersive experience that would give their allies and supporters a glimpse of confessing to a crime while being innocent.
+The Innocence Project wanted to experiment with new media to create an immersive experience that would allow their allies to experience the injustice of being coerced into a false confession

 The Innocence Project is a nonprofit that exonerates the wrongly convicted through DNA testing and reforms the criminal justice system to prevent future injustices.
 One such injustice is convictions due to false confessions, a result of overzealous police interrogation, panic induced erratic judgement, and bigoted stereotyping.